Three foreign NGOs stop work in Afghanistan after Taliban ban on women staff

 “While the world is celebrating the arrival of the new year, Afghanistan has become a hell for women.”

-The ministry said women working in NGOs were not observing "the Islamic hijab and other rules and regulations pertaining to the work of females in national and international organisations".
+The ministry said the women working in NGOs were not observing “the Islamic hijab and other rules and regulations pertaining to the work of females in the national and international organisations.”

 It remained unclear whether the directive impacted foreign women staff at NGOs.